Abby Lee Miller: Where Will Dance Moms Star Go To Prison, What Life Will Be Like For Her Behind Bars

 Where will Abby Lee Miller serve her prison sentence?
 That’s the question fans of the Dance Moms star are asking after she was sentenced to one year and one day in federal prison.
-And while the questions remains unanswered, for now, it’s not unlikely that she’ll server her time near L.A.
-So what will life be like for her on the inside?
+And while the questions remains unanswered for now, it’s not unlikely that she’ll serve her time near L.A.
+So, what will life be like for her on the inside?

 Inmate’s Requests Taken Into Account

-When an inmate is sentenced for a federal crime, the Bureau of Prisons has the ultimate say in where the inmate will serve his or her time.
-According to Executive Prison Consultants (yes, prison consulting is actually a thing), the Bureau of Prisons Designation and Sentence Computation Center (DSCC) in Grand Prairie, TX, decides on where to send an inmate.
+When an inmate is sentenced for a federal crime, the Bureau of Prisons has the ultimate say on where the inmate will serve his or her time.
+According to Executive Prison Consultants (yes, prison consulting is actually a thing), the Bureau of Prisons Designation and Sentence Computation Center (DSCC) in Grand Prairie, Texas, decides where to send an inmate.

 The Bureau considers a variety of factors when making that decision.